 The last time I made a batch of this classic potato salad, I substituted some beautiful garlic scapes I found at the Farmers’ Market for the scallions.
 Garlic scapes are in season from late spring to early summer.
 They taste like scallions and garlic had a love child, producing a mildly garlicky-green flavor.
 (Can a color have a flavor?
 I say YES.)
 The result was FANTASTIC, so I highly suggest this as a seasonal variation.
 Another fun twist: if it’s near the Fourth of July, I like to be festive and find red, white, and blue-colored fingerling potatoes.

-Classic potato salad is better if you make it the day before so that the flavors have a chance to meld and get happy together.
-And remember, kids: if you’re taking this potato salad to a potluck, be sure to take food safety precautions and keep the salad chilled—bacteria are really fond of things like warm mayonnaise, and there’s nothing worse than everyone at a potluck getting sick, then pointing to YOUR DISH as the culprit.
+Classic potato salad is better if you make it the day before.
+This lets the flavors meld and get happy together.
+And remember, kids: if you’re taking this potato salad to a potluck, be sure to take food safety precautions and keep the salad chilled.
+Bacteria are really fond of things like warm mayonnaise, and there’s nothing worse than everyone at a potluck getting sick, then pointing to YOUR DISH as the culprit.
 SHUDDER.

 - #CookBlogShare, a great food blogger recipe-share at Recipes Made Easy.